semantic-release/semantic-release/docs/recipes/travis.md

   - 1.6
   - 1.7

-os:
+jobs:
+  include:
+    # Define the release stage that runs semantic-release
-  - linux
+    - stage: release
+      # Advanced: optionally overwrite your default `script` step to skip the tests
+      # script:
-  - osx
+      #   - make
       deploy:
         provider: script
         skip_cleanup: true
         script:
           # Use nvm to install and use the Node LTS version (nvm is installed on all Travis images)
           - nvm install lts/*
-    # Run semantic-release only on one job, after all other are successful
-    - npx travis-deploy-once "npx semantic-release"
+          - npx semantic-release
 ```

-**Note**: See the `travis-deploy-once` [`pro`](https://github.com/semantic-release/travis-deploy-once#-p---pro) and [`travis-url`](https://github.com/semantic-release/travis-deploy-once#-u---travis-url) options for using with [Travis Pro](https://docs.travis-ci.com/user/travis-pro) and [Travis Enterprise](https://enterprise.travis-ci.com).